SWandrey45/phorest-techtest-Stacy-Wandrey/README.md

 what would my mock ups look like?
 Should I optimise my style for mobile use?
 YES!! most people use their phones anyways and I have used my own phone for booking salon appointments and I hated their UI because it was not meant for mobile use, styling for multiple screens was something i want to maintian. a colour pallet - since this web app would be representing phorest, I decided to use the main colours of purple and white. then this application could seamlessly be added into the software :)

+Why you made certain decisions over others, what did you take the time to learn?